maxviazov/Spring-Frameworks-/Code-Style.md

 No lines should exceed 120 characters.

-The one big exception to the above line wrapping rules is Javadoc where we aim to wrap around 80 characters for maximum readability in all kinds of contexts, e.g. reading on Github, on your phone, etc.
+The one big exception to the above line wrapping rules is Javadoc where we aim to wrap around 80 characters for maximum readability in all kinds of contexts -- for example, reading on Github, on your phone, etc.

 When wrapping a lengthy expression, 90 characters is the length at which we aim to wrap.
 Put the separator symbols at the end of the line rather on the next line (comma separated arguments, etc).
 For instance: